 - 1 cup hot coffee or 2 tsp instant coffee in 1 cup boiling water

-Preheat oven to 350 degrees.
-Grease and flour two 9-inch baking pans (or line with parchment paper circles) and set aside.
+- Preheat oven to 350ºF.
+Grease and flour (using cocoa powder ideally – see note) two 9-inch baking pans and line them with parchment circles.

-Pour batter evenly between the two pans and bake on middle rack of oven for about 35 minutes, until toothpick inserted in centre comes out clean with just a few moist crumbs attached.
+- Pour batter evenly between the two pans and bake on middle rack of oven for 25-35 minutes, until thermometer inserted in the middle reaches 190ºF.

 - Allow to cool 15 minutes in pans, then run a butter knife around the edges of each cake.
 Line two cooling racks with parchment paper.
 (See note)